Karnabharam

 Karnabharam is known today as one of the 13 manuscripts of plays which are generally attributed to Bhasa with some dissent.
-The Malayali script of these plays was found on 105 palm leaves, believed to be about 300 years old when found.
+The Malayalam script of these plays was found on 105 palm leaves, believed to be about 300 years old when found.
 Mahamahopadhyaya T. Ganapati Sastri made this discovery as part of his field research at the site called Manalikkar located in Kanyakumari district, which is now within the city of Trivandrum (now Thiruvananthapuram).
 The discovery of these manuscripts was made over a period starting from 1909 when ten plays and some parts of the eleventh play were found.
 None were carrying the name of their author.
 Soon after, two more were found and lastly, another intact play, ascertained as Dootavakyam was found - thus bringing the number of plays to 13.